 Two unrelated events changed the foregoing consensus among economists who accept the claims of DAGW.
 First was the publication of the Stern Review (Stern 2007).
-Contrary to all previous economic analyses (e.g., Nordhaus 1991, 1994; van Kooten 2004; Tol 2005b), the Stern Review asserts that the benefits of severely restricting CO_2 emissions today exceed the costs, and it offers no ramping up policy, only the conclusion that immediate severe restrictions on CO_2 emissions are warranted.
+Contrary to all previous economic analyses (e.g., Nordhaus 1991, 1994; van Kooten 2004; Tol 2005b), the Stern Review asserts that the benefits of severely restricting CO2 emissions today exceed the costs, and it offers no ramping up policy, only the conclusion that immediate severe restrictions on CO2 emissions are warranted.

 The reasons, and their weaknesses, soon became apparent: To convert future values into present values, Stern relied on a very low (1.4%) rate of discount (a concept to be explained below) (Mendelsohn 2006).
 This implied that distant damages (costs) of global warming were much more highly valued today than had been assumed before (Nordhaus 2007a), thereby raising the discounted benefits of acting now.
 This bias was compounded by another.
 By cherry picking the most pessimistic estimates of warming's effects on agriculture, health, insurance, and economic development, and ignoring contrary studies, the Stern Review assumed damages from global warming three or more times higher than were previously assumed, and much lower costs of mitigating CO2 emissions (Tol 2006; Mendelsohn 2006; Nordhaus 2007a; Goklany 2009; Byatt et al. 2006).
-But it is only when non-market environmental damages are taken to be extremely large that an argument can be made for immediate drastic action to reduce CO2 output (Weitzman 2007).11 These first two errors-applying an unrealistically low discount rate and exaggerating future damages from warming (especially ecological damages)-compounded each other.
-Finally, on the grounds that we cannot rule out the possibility of a future climate disaster
+But it is only when non-market environmental damages are taken to be extremely large that an argument can be made for immediate drastic action to reduce CO2 output (Weitzman 2007).

-11 Much controversy surrounds attempts to demonstrate high values of such things as forest ecosystems, wildlife species, etc. In addition to the problem of budget constraints in the estimation of values (some people are willing to pay more than their entire income to protect nature, others very little), there is much confusion about average versus marginal values.
+8 Much controversy surrounds attempts to demonstrate high values of such things as forest ecosystems, wildlife species, etc. In addition to the problem of budget constraints in the estimation of values (some people are willing to pay more than their entire income to protect nature, others very little), there is much confusion about average versus marginal values.
 For example, an old-growth forest might have tremendous worth, but a single hectare might have little non-market value at the margin, much as the hundredth pair of shoes has little value to a single owner.